nicoburniske/lyrics/n0v3l_non-fiction.md

 A forced truth that look right
 Few reasons to agree, less even to be empathetic, a tolerant skeptic

-Freeing on mass-manipulation is rising
+Freeing/? on mass-manipulation is rising
 With internet arms, politics on the rising
-Turn off the left, right, left sniffed on the pavement middle state homes, start making these in the basement
+Turn off the left, right, left sniffed on the pavement Middle state homes, start making these in the basement

 Free?
 Freedom is not free
 Right and left don't see eye to eye